julienma/sam-fusee-launcher-xiao/README.md

 * Select the Trinket M0 with "Tools > Board > Adafruit Trinket M0"

-Go to Sketch > Include Library > Manage Libraries Install USBHOst, Adafruit DotStar and FlashStorage.
+Go to Sketch > Include Library > Manage Libraries Install USBHOst, and FlashStorage.

-Connect the Trinket m0 to your computer and double Click on the Reset Button.
+Connect the SAMD Loader to your computer and double Click on the Reset Button.
-Your computer should detect the Trinket m0 automatically (On win7 install this [driver](https://github.com/adafruit/Adafruit_Windows_Drivers/releases/download/2.2.0/adafruit_drivers_2.2.0.0.exe))
+Your computer should detect the SAMD Loader automatically (On win7 install this [driver](https://github.com/adafruit/Adafruit_Windows_Drivers/releases/download/2.2.0/adafruit_drivers_2.2.0.0.exe))

-Got to Tools > Port and select your conneted trinket m0
+Got to Tools > Port and select your connected SAMD Loader

 Download this Repository, open main/main.ino with Arduino IDE.